stevencuy/EECS-481-MDE/README.md

 Github Repo: https://github.com/stevencuy/EECS-481-MDE

-Github is currently public until the beta score is recieved.
+ * Github is currently public until the beta score is recieved.
 Then it will return to private until final release.

 To 481 instructors: Our Beta submission consists of files located in folders 1 and 2.

-Folder descriptions:
+Please connect an Interactive Gesture Camera to the computer and have it as the only active webcam.

+**Folder descriptions:**

 1) SETKeyboard - All the GUI code for the on-screen keyboard is located here.